Peugeot 306: Background

-The 306 was developed between 1990 and 1992 for a launch at the beginning of 1993.
+The 306 was developed between 1990 and 1992 for a launch in February 1993.
 It was a replacement for the Peugeot 309 (which had broken with Peugeot's normal ascending numbering system partly due to it being released before the older and larger Peugeot 305 was axed).

 Concept versions of the 306 were first seen around the end of 1990, although the motoring press initially reported that it was going to replace the smaller 205.
 However, by the end of 1991, Peugeot had confirmed that the new car was going to replace the 309, as well as some versions of the 205, which was going to remain in production for several more years, despite the launch of the entry-level 106 supermini in September 1991.

 Mechanically, the 306 is virtually identical to the Citroën ZX, which was launched two years before the 306: both cars use the same floorpan and core structure.
-The 306, with its attractive Peugeot 205 derived Pininfarina styling, was a more successful car than its twin.
+The 306, with its Peugeot 205 derived Pininfarina styling, was a more successful car than its twin.
 The Citroën Berlingo and Peugeot Partner were also built on the same platform.
 The chassis used by the 306 and ZX was also used in the ZX's replacement, the Citroën Xsara.
 The sharing of platforms between Peugeot and Citroën has been parent company PSA Peugeot Citroën policy since the late 1970s, after the Peugeot takeover of the then bankrupt Citroën in the wake of the 1974 oil crisis.
 The first example was the Peugeot 104-based Citroën Visa and Citroën LNA (and the Talbot Samba).

 306 Phase 1

-The 306 was released in March 1993 as a 3- and 5-door hatchback, with saloon and cabriolet models being introduced a year later.
+The 306 was released in 1993 as a 3- and 5-door hatchback, with saloon and cabriolet models being introduced a year later.
 The Phase 1 model was known as the N3 in Australia and was introduced in 1994.

-A bewildering array of different model types were offered during the life of the Phase 1 model, including Genoa, XSS, XT, XRdt and XLd.
+A wide array of different model types were offered during the life of the Phase 1 model, including Genoa, XSS, XT, XRdt and XLd.
 Later were added various 'performance' models, such as the S16, XSi and GTI-6 (petrol) and the D-Turbo S (diesel).

 All variants of the 306, with the exception of the GTI-6 and cabriolet models, were priced very competitively.